paradigmshift/mozartreina/_posts/2012-06-19-rolling-my-own-rc4-implementation.md

 Full [source code](https://github.com/paradigmshift/salt-n-pepper) of my implementation. *Comments to the code are extremely welcome.*

-As a sidenote, regarding your security online, I recommend *salting* your passwords.
+As a side note, regarding your security online, I recommend *salting* your passwords.
 [How to Salt your Passwords](http://peebs.org/heres-how-to-salt-your-own-passwords-and-prev) and [Avoiding Password Breaches](http://www.readwriteweb.com/archives/avoiding-password-breaches-101-salt-your-hash.php) are a good read for those who don't know where to start.